FDonovan98/portfolio/pages/ReflectiveJournal.md

 ---
 <h2>05/12/22 - 09/12/22</h2>

 Started playing with Substance Designer, creating a tileable stylised brick material.
 This was a lot of fun, and honestly way easier to get into than I had feared, I think my programming background really shines through here, letting me get to grips with node based process quickly.
 After importing this into engine, the standard tiling method, honestly, annoyed in how limited it was, I didn't want to have to use a slightly differently scaled material for each object of a different size!
 That seemed like a lot of busy work, so I spent a little time putting together a script so that the textures now scale in world space rather than object space, meaning any object I apply the material too will have bricks of the same size, with no extra work on my part.
-This is limited for now, working only in the world planes, as the effort to make it work in a general case isn't worth it when I don't have a use case for that functionality.
+This is limited for now, working only in the world planes, as the effort to make it work in a general case isn't worth it when I don't currently have a use case for that functionality.
 <p style="margin-bottom:3cm;"></p>

 <h2>21/11/22 - 02/12/22</h2>

-This week I began the first detail pass of my Cathedral scene with zBrush, utilising arraymesh and live booleans which, especially when combined, are wonderful.
+This week I began the first detail pass of my Cathedral scene with zBrush, utilising Arraymesh and Live Booleans which, especially when combined, are wonderful.
 They've allowed fast iteration over the whole model, enabling me to easily adjust the size or shape of one window and then see that change across the entire model.
 I've also done a second lighting pass with this updated model, which you can see below.

 <div class="box">
 	<div class="row">